-We drove along the mud houses of Kibber village and further along the gorge to reach the Chicham Bridge which has gained its popularity as the highest bridge in Asia at a startling height of 13596 ft.
+We crossed past the mud houses of Kibber village and further along the gorge to reach the Chicham Bridge which has gained its popularity as the highest bridge in Asia at a startling height of 13596 ft.
 Tourists photograph on this bridge as a bucket-list destination.
-The Chicham bridge, built in 2015 has been a boon for the locals to connect these two villages, which was otherwise connected by a risky single string pulley or an alternate 80 kilometer long route.
+The Chicham bridge, built in 2015 has been a boon for the locals to connect these two villages, which was otherwise connected by a risky single string pulley or an alternate 80-kilometer long route.

 The locals around Spiti have to go through a lot of hardships for even the basic amenities but it is surprising to think how they never think of running away to the cities.

 By afternoon, we drove back from Chicham, to check-off some more bucket-list places known for their heights.
 After some lunch and my first encounter with the seabuckthorn tea (a local herbal tea tastes like a warm orange juice), we wrote a couple of postcards for ourselves and family, which we dropped into the highest post-office of the Hikkim village.

 From Hikkim, further higher we reached the Komic village which is famously known as the Highest village to be connected by a motor-able road.
 The place offers a breathtaking view like none other.
 It felt like witnessing the view of the lower regions from the airplane windows.
 However, it was too cold to stand there for longer than a few minutes.
 Komic has a monastery called the Tangyud Monastery situated at the edge of a canyon and one among the very few Sakya sect monasteries in Spiti.
 The monastery is surrounded by unusually tall red walls which also has boarding for the monks studying there.